lukakerr/lukakerr.github.io/about.md

 - [Creative Licence Digital](https://www.creativelicence.com.au)

 and am always open to new opportunities.

+I will be interning at [Canva](https://www.canva.com) this summer - if you are too, get in touch!

 I also take surf photos.
 For more of my surf photography work, visit [www.lukakerrphoto.com](https://www.lukakerrphoto.com).